-• Focus FAA resources primarily on resolving and secondarily on adjudicating complaints.

-• Promote informal resolution by speeding the initial FAA evaluation.

-• Provide for a single complaint procedure to avoid duplicating complaints and overlapping investigations by several FAA offices.

-• Require complainants to be directly and substantially affected by the dispute at issue.

-- Set specific time deadlines for the actions of all parties, including the FAA. - Limit the number and type of pleadings, and require comprehensive supporting documentation to be filed with all pleadings. - Require all pleadings and supporting documentation to be served on the FAA and all parties as quickly as possible. - Establish clearly the burden of each party in making its case. - Provide reasonable procedural flexibility where necessary. - Provide an effective FAA appeal process. - Establish FAA enforcement options.
-Following a Part 16 complaint, those options are: - Withholding new grants, withholding payments on existing grants, or terminating eligibility for future grants and passenger facility charges. - Cease and desist orders. - Civil penalties. - Judicial enforcement.
+Require parties to make serious efforts to resolve their disputes informally before filing formal complaints Focus FAA resources primarily on resolving and secondarily on adjudicating complaints.
+Promote informal resolution by speeding the initial FAA evaluation.
+Provide for a single complaint procedure to avoid duplicating complaints and overlapping investigations by several FAA offices.
+Require complainants to be directly and substantially affected by the dispute at issue.
+Set specific time deadlines for the actions of all parties, including the FAA.
+Limit the number and type of pleadings, and require comprehensive supporting documentation to be filed with all pleadings.
+Require all pleadings and supporting documentation to be served on the FAA and all parties as quickly as possible.
+Establish clearly the burden of each party in making its case.
+Provide reasonable procedural flexibility where necessary.
+Provide an effective FAA appeal process.
+Establish FAA enforcement options.
+Following a Part 16 complaint, those options are: Withholding new grants, withholding payments on existing grants, or terminating eligibility for future grants and passenger facility charges.
+Cease and desist orders.

 It is vital that complainants understand that they must try to solve their disputes informally before filing a Part 16 formal complaint.
-These informal attempts at dispute resolution must be well documented.
+These informal attempts at dispute resolution must be well documented and included in the Part 16 complaint filing.
+A requirement in filing a formal complaint is certification by the complainant that informal dispute resolution has been attempted without success.